openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_integration.rst

     3. Add a node with controller role
     4. Add 2 nodes with "compute" and "Storage-cinder" roles
     5. Add a node with Base-OS role
-    6. Add 3 nodes with "contrail-config", "contrail-control" and "contrail-db" roles
+    6. Add 3 nodes with "contrail-config", "contrail-control", "contrail-db" and "contrail-analytics" roles
     7. Deploy cluster with plugin
     8. Run OSTF tests